Adesewa-A/Kultra-Mega-Stores-Inventory/README.md

 -  **Top 10 customers with returned items and their segments** – due to the absence of an explicit "Return" field in the dataset.

 ### Included Visuals:
-- Total Sales by Region
+- Total Sales & Profit by Region
-- Profit by Customer Segment
+- Profitability by Customer Segment
-- Yearly Sales Trend
+- Sales Distribution by Product Category
-- Sales by Product Category
+- Top 10 Customers by Sales
-- Shipping Mode vs Order Priority
+- Top 10 Customers by Profit
-- Top 10 Customers
+- Annual Sales Trend
-- Segment Profitability
+- Product Category with the Highest Sales
-- Highest Sales by Product Category
+- Top 3 Regions by Sales
-- Top 3 and Bottom 3 Regions by Sales
+- Bottom 3 Regions by Sales
-- Total Appliance Sales in Ontario
+- Total Sales of Appliances in Ontario
 - Bottom 10 Customers by Sales
-- Shipping Mode with Highest Cost
+- Shipping Method with the Most Shipping Cost
-- Most Valuable Customers & Their Product Categories
+- Top 10 Most Valuable Customers by Sales & Typical Products
-- Top Small Business Customer by Sales
+- Top 10 Small Business Customers with the Highest Sales
-- Corporate Customer with the Most Orders (2009–2012)
+- Top 10 Corporate Customers with the Most Orders (2009–2012)
-- Most Profitable Consumer Customer
+- Top 10 Most Profitable Consumer Customers
-- Shipping Mode vs Order Priority
+- Shipping Method Based on Order Priority

 ---